jlmelville/sneer/docs/preprocessing.md

 to `scale_type` you can scale the data in the following way:

 * `"none"` No scaling.
-* `"auto"` Autoscales the data: each column is centered so that is has a mean of zero and then scaled so that its variance is 1.
+* `"sd"` Each column is centered so that is has a mean of zero and then scaled so that its variance is 1.
+I've seen this called "autoscaling" in chemical and biological data analysis, but I've not seen it referred to that way in other fields.
+Nonetheless, you may also refer to it by `"auto"` as well.
 * `"range"` Range scales each column of data: each column is scaled so that the values in each column have a range from 0 to 1.
 * `"matrix"` Range scales the entire matrix: like range scaling, except the entire matrix is treated like one big column.
-* `"normalize"` Normalize the matrix by first range scaling it as in the `"matrix"` option, and then centering each columns so the column means are all zero.
+* `"tsne"` Columns are centered and then each element divided by the absolute maximum value, so that all elements range from a bit less than -1 to 1, or -1 to a bit less than 1, depending on whether the maximum value was negative or positive.
+This is the scaling carried out in Barnes-Hut t-SNE.

 All these arguments can be abbreviated (e.g. to `"m"` instead of `"matrix"`).